 “Our officers acted quickly and compassionately to save this puppy from a potentially deadly situation,” said Chief Steve Hunt.
 “We are grateful for the vigilance of the citizen who called 911 and for the care shown by the officers who responded.
 Leaving an animal inside a vehicle in Florida heat, even for a short time, can quickly become fatal.”

 The owner, identified as 26-year-old Yeneese Morejon, was taken to the Lake County Jail.
-Lady Lake Police reminded residents that vehicle interiors can surpass 110 degrees within minutes, even when outside temperatures are in the low 90s, and pets should never be left unattended without proper cooling and supervision.
+Lady Lake Police Department reminded residents that vehicle interiors can surpass 110 degrees within minutes, even when outside temperatures are in the low 90s, and pets should never be left unattended without proper cooling and supervision.